ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

 description: The EBMLMaxSizeLength Element stores the maximum permitted length in octets of the expressions of all Element Data Sizes to be found within the EBML Body.
-The EBMLMaxSizeLength Element documents an upper bound for the 'length' of all Element Data Size expressions within the EBML Body and not an upper bound for the 'value' of all Element Data Size expressions within the EBML Body.
+The EBMLMaxSizeLength Element documents an upper bound for the `length` of all Element Data Size expressions within the EBML Body and not an upper bound for the `value` of all Element Data Size expressions within the EBML Body.
 EBML Elements that have an Element Data Size expression which is larger in octets than what is expressed by EBMLMaxSizeLength Element are invalid.

 ### DocType Element